alee14-projects/erable-godot/README.md

 # Erable Audio Player
-An audio player written in AvaloniaUI
+An audio player written using the Godot Engine

 ## What does "Erable" mean?
 Erable means maple in french.